Session Expired

 Penalty: Civil penalties enforced by the Attorney General.

-Implement reasonable storage and destruction practices for biometric identifiers.
+Implement storage and destruction protocols for biometric data.

 Full Legal Analysis